-On March 11, 2017 CTV’s W5 aired “In the Name of Science” showing hidden camera footage that was taken inside a research facility in the Montreal area.
-The footage shows dogs, pigs and monkeys in distress.
+On March 11, 2017 CTV’s W5 aired “In the Name of Science” showing hidden camera footage taken inside a research facility in the Montreal area.
+Not often does the public see what the world of animal research looks like.
+The footage they saw shows dogs, pigs and monkeys in distress.

-The issue of animals used in research, teaching and testing is both complicated and secretive.
-We know that Canadians are deeply disturbed by the systemic suffering of animals hidden away in research facilities across Canada, and want to take immediate action to protect animals.
+The use of animals in research, teaching and testing is both disturbing and complicated.
+Canadians care about the suffering of animals hidden away in research facilities, and want to take action to protect them.

-There is no one simple action that can address all the aspects of animals harmed in research.
+There is no one simple way to address all the aspects of animals harmed in research.

-We can explain three main areas of concern and how you can take immediate action by reaching out to specific politicians on each separate issue.
-Animal Alliance is currently working to end animals used in cosmetic testing, pets in research (known as “pound seizure” or “pound release”) and animals used by the Department of National Defence.
+Here we explain three areas of concern and how you can take action by reaching out to specific politicians on each issue.
+Animal Alliance is currently working to end the use of animals for cosmetic testing, pets used in research, and animals used by the Department of National Defence.

-Bill S-214, the Cruelty-Free Cosmetics Act, is a bill that will end animal testing for cosmetics in Canada, and would ban the sale of cosmetics and ingredients that have been recently tested on animals in other jurisdictions is in process.
+Bill S-214, the Cruelty-Free Cosmetics Act, was a bill that would have ended animal testing for cosmetics in Canada, and would have banned the sale of cosmetics and ingredients that have been recently tested on animals in other jurisdictions is in process.

 Every year thousands of lost and abandoned dogs and cats are purchased by research facilities from municipal pounds and used for experimental purposes.
 They are subjected to a life of pain and suffering and eventually killed.

-The Department of National Defence’s reliance on outmoded training using animals is needlessly endangering the men and women who Canada puts in harm’s way.
-Ending the cruel and gratuitous killing and harming of animals at DND facilities can save lives, both animal and human.
+The Department of National Defence’s reliance on outmoded animal-based training is needlessly endangering the men and women Canada puts in harm’s way.
+Ending the cruel and gratuitous use of animals at DND facilities can save lives, both animal and human.

-We need to contact Canada’s Minister of National Defence to speak up for Canada’s soldiers as well as for animals, by demanding that Canada join with other nations who are using more modern, effective methods.
+We need to contact Canada’s Minister of National Defence to speak up for Canada’s soldiers, as well as for animals, by demanding that Canada join with other nations using more modern, effective methods.

 Fast Facts about Animal Research in Canada:

-- It is legal in Canada to use live animals to test cosmetics, household products, pesticides and poisons, drugs and many other substances.
+- It is legal in Canada to use live animals to test cosmetics, household products, pesticides, drugs and other substances.
 It is legal to subject these animals to the most severe levels of pain, in some instances without pain relief.

-- 30% (1,106,864) of the animals used in research in 2015 were subjected to Level D invasive experiments which are described by Canadian Council on Animal Care (CCAC) as “experiments which cause moderate to severe distress or discomfort.”
+- Eighteen percent, just over one million of the animals used in research in 2020, were subjected to Level D invasive experiments, described by the Canadian Council on Animal Care (CCAC) as “experiments which cause moderate to severe distress or discomfort.”

-- In the same year, 2% (76,646) were subjected to Level E invasive experiments which are described by CCAC as “procedures which cause severe pain near, at, or above the pain tolerance threshold of unanesthetized conscious animals.”
+- In the same year, 2%, over 100,000, were subjected to Level E invasive experiments, described as “procedures which cause severe pain near, at, or above the pain tolerance threshold of unanesthetized conscious animals.”

-- Over 200,000 animals are used “testing”.
-The CCAC defines testing as “Studies for regulatory testing of products for the protection of humans, animals, or the environment.”
+- Over 150,000 animals were used in “testing”, defined as “Studies for regulatory testing of products for the protection of humans, animals, or the environment.”

 Why Does This Still Happen?

 The research community is very secretive.
 There is no legislative mechanism to find out what happens behind the closed doors of a private research lab.
-Labs that receive public funds must be “certified” by the Canadian Council on Animal Care (the CCAC).
+Labs that receive public funds must be “certified” by the Canadian Council on Animal Care (CCAC).
 The CCAC describes itself as “the national peer-review organization responsible for setting, maintaining, and overseeing the implementation of high standards for animal ethics and care in science throughout Canada.”
 However, it is a voluntary body with no regulatory capacity.
-It has some control over public institutions by virtue of funding being tied to animal use reporting and episodic inspections.

-And there is no public transparency or accountability of CCAC activities.
-Although it publishes aggregate numbers of research animals, very little additional information is available.
+There is no public transparency or accountability of CCAC activities.
+Although the CCAC publishes aggregate numbers of research animals, very little additional information is available.
 Basic information – source of the animals, province where the experiments are conducted, number of animals used, acute verses chronic experiments – is not available.

-Animal Alliance monitors the statistics publish by the CCAC.
-Over the years, the publicly available data has become increasingly narrow and vague.
+Animal Alliance monitors the statistics published by the CCAC.
+Over the years, the publicly available data have become increasingly vague.
 For example, the number of animals used in each province used to be listed separately; now, these numbers are no longer disseminated to the public.
-And there is no legislative mechanism to compel the CCAC to provide that information – the organization, funded by tax dollars, is not subject to Freedom of Information requests.
+There is no legislative mechanism to compel the CCAC to provide that information – the organization, funded by tax dollars, is not subject to Freedom of Information requests.

-Private testing labs are not required to report animal use or be subjected to inspections unless they voluntarily agree.
+Private testing labs are not required to report animal use or be CCAC-certified unless they voluntarily agree.

-Even when the CCAC can influence institutions to, for example, replace animal use with alternatives as per its 3Rs programme, it fails to do so.
-Live terminal surgeries of beagles at the University of Guelph was allowed to continue even though alternatives were available and offered in the same programme, until Animal Alliance intervened.
-Even then, the University made the decision to end the practice because of Animal Alliance, not the CCAC.
+Even when the CCAC can influence institutions to, for example, replace animal use with alternatives as per the 3Rs (Replacement, Reduction, Refinement) programme, it fails to do so.
+Live terminal surgeries of beagles at the University of Guelph was allowed to continue even though alternatives were available and offered in the same program, until Animal Alliance intervened.
+Even then, the University made the decision to end the practice because of the efforts of Animal Alliance and its supporters, not because of the CCAC.